-Almost every summer there is a deadly heat wave in some part of the country.
+Almost every summer, there is a deadly heat wave in some part of the country.
 Too much heat is not safe for anyone.
 It is even riskier if you are older or if you have health problems.
 It is important to get relief from the heat quickly.
 If not, you might begin to feel confused or faint.
-Your heart could become stressed, and sometimes this causes death.
+Your heart could become stressed and maybe stop beating.

 Your body is always working to keep a balance between how much heat it makes and how much it loses.
-Your brain is the thermostat.
-It sends and receives signals to and from parts of your body that affect temperature, such as the spinal cord, muscles, blood vessels, skin, and glands that make substances known as hormones.
 Too much heat causes sweating.
-When the sweat dries from your skin, the surface of your body cools and your temperature goes down.
+When the sweat dries from your skin, the surface of your body cools, and your temperature goes down.

-Being in heat for too long can be a problem.
-It can cause several illnesses, all grouped under the name hyperthermia (hy-per-ther-mee-uh):
+But being hot for too long can be a problem.
+It can cause several illnesses, all grouped under the name hyperthermia (hy-per-ther-mee-uh).

-- Heat cramps are the painful tightening of muscles in your stomach area, arms, or legs.
+- Heat cramps are the painful tightening of muscles in your stomach, arms, or legs.
 Cramps can result from hard work or exercise.
 While your body temperature and pulse usually stay normal during heat cramps, your skin may feel moist and cool.
-Take these cramps as a sign that you are too hot — find a way to cool your body down.
+These cramps are a sign that you are too hot.
+Find a way to cool your body down.
 Rest in the shade or in a cool building.
-Be sure to drink plenty of fluids, but not those containing alcohol or caffeine (coffee, tea, and some sodas).
+Be sure to drink plenty of fluids, but not those with alcohol or caffeine (coffee, tea, and some sodas).
 Caffeine can cause you to be dehydrated.

 - Heat edema is a swelling in your ankles and feet when you get hot.
 Putting your legs up should help.
 If that doesn't work fairly quickly, check with your doctor.

-- Heat exhaustion is a warning that your body can no longer keep itself cool in the hot air surrounding it.
-You might feel thirsty, dizzy, weak, uncoordinated, nauseated, and sweat a lot.
-Your body temperature is still normal, and your pulse might be normal or raised.
-Your skin feels cold and clammy.
+- Heat exhaustion is a warning that your body can no longer keep itself cool.
+You might feel thirsty, dizzy, weak, uncoordinated, and nauseated.
+You may sweat a lot.
+Even though your body temperature stays normal, your skin feels cold and clammy.
 Some people with heat exhaustion have a rapid pulse.
-Rest in a cool place, drinking plenty of fluids, and getting medical care should help you feel better soon.
-If not, this condition can progress to heat stroke.
+Rest in a cool place and get plenty of fluids.
+If you don't feel better soon, get medical care.
+Be careful—heat exhaustion can progress to heat stroke.

-- Heat stroke is an emergency — it can be life threatening!
+- Heat stroke can be life threatening!
 You need to get medical help right away.
-Getting to a cool place is very important, but so is treatment by a doctor.
-Many people die of heat stroke each year.
-Older people living in homes or apartments without air conditioning or good airflow are at most risk.
-So are people who don’t drink enough water or those with chronic diseases or alcoholism.
+Older people living in homes or apartments without air conditioning or fans are at most risk.
+So are people who become dehydrated or those with chronic diseases or alcoholism.

-Around 200 people die each year during very hot weather.
-Most are over 50 years old.
-The temperature outside or inside does not have to hit 100° F for you to be at risk for a heat-related illness.
-Health problems that put you at risk include:
+Most people who die from hyperthermia each year are over 50 years old.
+Health problems that put you at greater risk include:

 - Heart or blood vessel problems, poorly working sweat glands, or changes in your skin caused by normal aging.

-- Heart, lung, or kidney disease, as well as any illness that makes you feel weak all over or causes a fever.
+- Heart, lung, or kidney disease, as well as any illness that makes you feel weak all over or results in a fever.

-- Conditions treated by drugs such as diuretics, sedatives, tranquilizers, and some heart and blood pressure medicines.
-These may make it harder for your body to cool itself by perspiring.
+- Conditions treated by drugs such as diuretics, sedatives, tranquilizers, and some heart and high blood pressure medicines.
+These may make it harder for your body to cool itself by sweating.

-- Taking several drugs for a variety of health problems.
-Keep taking your prescriptions, but ask your doctor what to do if the drugs you are taking make you more likely to become overheated.
+- Taking several prescription drugs.
+Keep taking your medicine, but ask your doctor what to do if the drugs you take make you more likely to become overheated.

 - Drinking alcoholic beverages.